mmitropolitsky/booking.com_hyperledger/README.md

 ### Overview

 The high-level idea for the solution is quite simple.
-Each property, which is represented by a private channel.
+Each property, is represented by a private channel.
 Only OTAs that work with that property are allowed to modify data, i.e. book dates via a smart contract.

 A property owner (PO) can authorize OTAs to access this smart contract in order to check dates availability and perform bookings.
 The bookings are represented by transactions on the blockchain.
 Such authorization must also be revocable.
 No party outside that private channel (e.g. an OTA that does not work with that property and its owner) has any access to view or edit the data.
 All members of this channel should be able to query dates availability by reading the distributed ledger.